 Description of time series:

 Positive PDO values typically mean cool surface water conditions in the interior of the North Pacific Ocean and warm surface waters along the North American Pacific Coast while negative PDO conditions typically mean warm surface water conditions in the interior to the North Pacific Ocean and cool surface waters along the North American Pacific Coast.
-During the last five years, the PDO indicator shows a significant downward trend.
+During the last five years, the PDO indicator has trended downward, shifting from positive phase to negative phase in 2019.

 Description of Pacific Decadal Oscillation (PDO):